cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 We therefore consider this scenario to be highly realistic.

 Lastly, we assume the attackers to have network capability.
-This would be the case for, e.g., the system administrator managing the network in your office, your [internet service provider](https://en.wikipedia.org/wiki/Internet_service_provider), or secret services.
+This would be the case for the system administrator managing the network in your office, your [internet service provider](https://en.wikipedia.org/wiki/Internet_service_provider), or secret services as well as many others.
 The attackers may even use active network capabilities, that is they can sniff your web traffic, and also replay, drop or modify data sent over the network.